Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Something sturdy on your feet, and something to carry the ten essentials plus food and water for the hike, will get you going on well marked, reliable trails.

 Read through this list of best hiking gear.

 Newbie day hiking advice can be found here.

 Beginner backpacking advice?

-Buying hiking equipment is a never ending process, kind of like keeping your toenails trimmed (a hiking boot best practice for the trail, by the way).
+Buying good hiking equipment is a never ending process, kind of like keeping your toenails trimmed (a hiking boot best practice for the trail, by the way).